 As for this summer’s alleged spike, Nolan (from DOHMH) couldn’t conclusively say.
 The Health Department monitors emergency-room overdoses, but they don’t release that information to the public.
 Regarding the 8 percent of cocaine that tested positive for fentanyl in April, I asked her what the numbers showed for the preceding months.
 She said they hovered within “2 to 4 percentage points,” but she wouldn’t go much farther beyond that estimate.
 The April number was “higher than previous months,” and “a bit of a jump,” she said.
 But “to the extent that this represents a spike or a continuation of trends, that’s something we’ll know in hindsight.”
 The NYPD, which investigates all drug overdoses after they are reported, declined to comment.

 “I don’t think that we can say for sure what’s happening right now,” says Dr. Tarlise Townsend, a postdoctoral fellow and researcher with the Center for Opioid Epidemiology and Policy at NYU Langone Health.
-If more people are indeed dying in the city from accidental fentanyl overdoses involving only cocaine, she says, it is most likely the result of cross-contamination.
+If more people are indeed dying in the city from accidental fentanyl overdoses involving only cocaine, it is likely the result of cross-contamination—rather than intentional “cutting” of fentanyl into the cocaine supply.
 The amount of fentanyl in any given city’s cocaine, since fentanyl came on the scene, has very likely never been absolutely zero.
 Fentanyl often shows up in cocaine because suppliers or dealers who are sorting and selling it are also selling products containing fentanyl, and even tiny amounts can taint the supply.
 (Street drugs should probably come with a warning about other substances, the same way food gets labeled “Made in a facility that processes nuts.”)

 Cocaine users who aren’t used to opioids can be susceptible to an extremely small amount of fentanyl, and they often aren’t as familiar with recovery methods like Narcan to combat an overdose.
 The pandemic could have exacerbated cross-contamination in numerous ways: It very likely destabilized supply chains, shaking up dealers and their sources; we know it changed habits, with people using drugs more often to combat depression or alienation, and using them alone, and it likely even changed people’s bodies.
 If someone stopped using for a certain amount of time when the city was shut down, their tolerance could have decreased significantly.
 Researchers, including some at the Health Department, say they will be studying these trends for years before they fully understand them.